 About half of men 50 years of age suffer from an enlarged prostate.
 When not caused by cancer, it’s called benign prostate hyperplasia (BPH).
 The condition causes urination problems.
 The proportion of sufferers increases to about 80% at age 70.
 So it’s a very common problem.
-Fortunately, enlarged prostate risk is reduced by drinking alcohol.
+The good news is that enlarged prostate risk is reduced by drinking alcohol.

 The symptoms of benign enlarged prostate vary.
 However, the most common ones involve changes or problems with urination.